civicledger/waterledger-whitepaper/readme.md

 Access to the WaterLedger platform is only possible by prior registration, which as part of the pilot is done manually.
 Each participant in the pilot scheme has been added to a database, which also includes their Water Account details and available allocations.

-The WaterLedger application the then shows the user that they are not logged in.
+The WaterLedger application then shows the user that they are not logged in.
 It is able to determine this by checking the user’s local storage for relevant keys.

 An unauthenticated user is then able to search for any one of their Water Account numbers in a form at the top of the homepage.
 For privacy reasons they must also enter a code that is provided directly by the scheme organiser.
 The search will then retrieve their user details and water account details.